 Despite the now clear threat posed by continued disinformation about the legality of the 2020 election, on January 6 a majority of House Republicans affirmed their overriding loyalty to President Trump by supporting objections to the certification of Electoral College votes from Arizona and Pennsylvania.
 They chose to persist in doing so even after being forced to flee the House chamber by a mob of hundreds of Trump supporters—among them white supremacists and paramilitaries—who overran the Capitol grounds and brought the certification process to a halt.

-The evidence cuts strongly against the common view of the movement as driven by “lumpen” Rust Belt rage and economic despair in the country’s shrinking rural hinterland.
+The evidence cuts strongly against the common view of the movement as driven by “lumpen” Rust Belt rage.

 What relationship do these representatives have to the people they represent?
 A total of 139 House Republicans voted to sustain objections to the certification of at least one state’s election results.
 A demographic and economic analysis of the constituencies they represent helps to clarify the social and material conditions in which Trumpism has taken root.